-The Literatures and Languages Library is dedicated to North American and European literature and languages worldwide from Classical Antiquity to the present, cinema studies, classical studies, comparative and world literature, translation studies, and linguistics.
+The Literatures and Languages Library covers the languages and literatures of North and South America (in conjunction with the International and Area Studies Library), Western Europe, and English-, French-, Greek, and Portuguese-speaking countries worldwide as well as linguistics, cinema studies, and translation studies from Classical Antiquity to the present.
+The unit houses the Classics Library Collection, which is dedicated to the languages, literatures, and cultures of Classical Antiquity.
 The Library acquires print and electronic materials in these disciplinary areas; offers reference and research assistance in person, via email, and through online tools; provides individual and group instruction; and engages in outreach to the campus and local community.
 The unit is the primary library for the School of Literatures, Cultures and Linguistics and the Department of English.
+Our mission is to provide library materials and services to the UIUC campus and local community for research and study in our subjects.

 The Literatures and Languages Library is located in the Reading Room (200) of the Main Library.
 The Reading Room features a circulation desk, 40 long tables for studying, two exhibit cases, and Renaissance printers’ trademarks in the windows.
 Room 225 houses the Classics Library Collection and features small tables for studying and Classical busts.
 Both spaces are for quiet study only.